Shaji Kailas: 2022: Resurgence

-On 16 October 2019, it was announced that Shaji Kailas will be coming back from his hiatus with Kaduva starring Prithviraj Sukumaran in the lead.
-Kaduva was released on 7 July 2022.
-The film received mixed to positive reviews from critics.
-The film grossed around ₹50 crore and became a commercial success.
-He again directed 3rd time with Kaapa starring Prithviraj Sukumaran in the lead role.
-Kaapa received positive to mixed reviews from critics and became an average grosser.
-His next directorial project, Alone, starring Mohanlal in the lead role was released to highly negative reviews and turned out to be a box-office bomb.
+On 16 October 2019, it was announced that Shaji Kailas would be marking his re-entry in films after his hiatus with Kaduva, starring Prithviraj Sukumaran and Vivek Oberoi in the lead roles.
+Kaduva was released on 7 July 2022 to mixed-to-positive reviews from the critics.
+The film grossed around ₹50 crores and became a commercial success.
+He again directed Prithviraj for the third time in Kaapa, the same year, co-starring Asif Ali in the lead role.
+Upon release, Kaapa received mixed reviews from the critics and became an average grosser.
+His next directorial, Alone (2023), starring Mohanlal, was released to mixed reviews and turned out to be a box-office failure.